- Work Permits

 Note: A list of required documentation is found on the Pennsylvania Child Labor Law section of PDE's website.
 Please be aware that all required documentation must still be submitted and reviewed; the temporary change relates only to the format in which those documents may be submitted to, and accepted by, the school district.

-- The school district issuing officer ensures that all the documents required by law have been examined, approved and filed, and all conditions and requirements for issuing a permit have been fulfilled, and then mails to the minor a wallet-sized, paper work permit bearing a number, the date of issuance, and signature of the issuing officer.
+- The school district issuing officer ensures that all the documents required by law have been examined, approved and filed, and all conditions and requirements for issuing a permit have been fulfilled, and then issues to the minor a work permit.

 - The student signs the work permit when received and shows it to the employer, who makes a copy for their records.
 The student retains the original work permit.